rotti/grava/README.md

   > User: admin
   > Passwort: admin

+  Do the Grafana configuration.
+Find further help here: https://docs.grafana.org/datasources/influxdb/

+  TODO: explain how to configure Grafana datasources

 ## Usage of token_helper.py
-Token helper gets your Strava access token and writes it to a file inside your authfile directory ("*./authfiles/access_token*").
+Token helper gets your Strava *access token* and writes it to a file inside your authfile directory ("*./authfiles/access_token"*).
 It also provides help to get your code needed for the token exchange.

 ### Steps
 1. Register as a developer at [strava.com](http://strava.com) and create your project to get your *ClientID* and your *Client Secret*.